This function provides an easy way to set the basic log

 layout of the pipeline logging.
 For a fine-grained control of the logger,

-which you can retrieve via lgr::get_logger("pipeflow")
+which you can retrieve via lgr::get_logger("pipeflow"), see e.g. the

 logger_config function from the lgr package.